DuyetBKU/sportify-recent-playlist/README.md

 ### 3. Create your `.env.local` file

-Create a `.env.local` file in the root and add the following:
+Create a `.env.local`or `.env.example` or some else name file in the root and add the following:

 ```env
 NEXT_PUBLIC_REDIRECT_URI=http://127.0.0.1:3000/